Amas Musical Theatre: Six O'Clock Musical Theatre Lab

 This is a development program for writers, lyricists, and composers to mount staged readings of new musicals.
 Each work generally receives three or four performances.

 Workshop Program

 This is a program which lets composers, lyricists, and librettists work on a more polished and complete version of a new work.
 The productions generally entail a two to three-week rehearsal period with a series of performances.

 Mainstage Program

 This is a program which gives select musicals a fully produced off-Broadway run for four to six weeks with attendance by critics.
 The productions generally run under an Equity Letter of Agreement contract.

 Educational programs

 Rosetta LeNoire Musical Theatre Academy

-This is a performance and training program which enrolls up to 30 teenagers and young adults between the ages of 14 to 21 in all-day classes and rehearsals on Saturdays and some Sundays from October through May.
-60% of students receive full or partial Scholarships.
+This is a performance and training program which enrolls up to 30 teenagers and young adults between the ages of 14 and 21 in all-day classes and rehearsals on Saturdays and some Sundays from October through May.
+Sixty percent of students receive full or partial Scholarships.
 The program ends with a musical which runs for two weeks in an off-off-Broadway theatre.